Let's dig deeper into this less commonly known ingredient and find out which brands of molasses are safe.

 What is the difference between molasses and blackstrap molasses?

 Molasses is formed after the byproduct of sugar crystallization.
 Blackstrap molasses goes further and undergoes three rounds of boiling and sugar crystal extraction.
-This leaves a much thicker, and less sweet liquid which is known as blackstrap molasses.
+This leaves a much thicker, and less sweet liquid, known as blackstrap molasses.